-Kit Gillet is a Bucharest-based correspondent, writing for The New York Times, Guardian, Economist and others.
-He's also a regular commentator for the likes of the BBC World Service, Monocle radio, Al Jazeera, France 24 and others.
+Kit Gillet is a Bucharest-based journalist writing for The New York Times, Guardian, Economist and others.
+He's also a regular commentator for the BBC World Service, Monocle radio, Al Jazeera, France 24, Euronews and others.

 The graffiti in a northwestern town in Romania — ugly, obscene and anti-Semitic — was clearly meant to shock.
 It was scrawled late Friday evening on the outside wall of the childhood home of a man who had been imprisoned in a Nazi concentration camp and spent the rest of his life preaching against hate: the Nobel laureate Elie Wiesel.